juek/CustomSections/_types/single_event/readme.txt

 $section_types['my_event'] = array( 'label' => 'My Event' );

-You can disable this section type by adding a renaming it's folder name to start with a !(exclamation mark)
+You can disable this section type by renaming it's folder to start with a !(exclamation mark)

 CustomSections/_types/single_event == enabled
 CustomSections/_types/!single_event == disabled